Post

 Whit Monday.

-Week 8.
-Costly Signaling
+Week 12.
+Costly Signals

 We learn about costly signals and how it influences art, fashion and rap.